Laoujin/bliki/_posts/2017-04-15-vbnet-vs-csharp.md

 Lambda syntax like `o.Where(Function(x As Integer) x < 0)` isn't going to win any prizes when camped against C#'s `o.Where((int x) => x < 0)`...
 But at least it's there :)

-I'm probably a *little* biased towards C# because of the more succint syntax and because the vast majority of online examples are written in C# while the free convertion tools are severly lacking.
+I'm probably a *little* biased towards C# because of the more succinct syntax and because the vast majority of online examples are written in C# while the free convertion tools are severly lacking.